 If your skills and experience look suitable for a current opening, we will be in touch with you to arrange an interview or interviews so we can get to know you better - and so you can get to know us.

-If you're short-listed for a position, you'll be required to provide at least two referees for us to contact.
+If you are short-listed for a position, you will be required to provide at least two referees for us to contact.

 All positions dealing with child care applicants and other positions as identified from time to time undergo a police records check, and any convictions are assessed on the severity of the offence and relevance to the position being applied for.